anshuman-nanda/resume-intelligence/README.md

 ---

-## 🌟 What is Resume Intelligence?
+## 🌟 What is ResumeMatch?

-**Resume Intelligence** is an ambitious AI-powered platform designed to help job seekers optimize their resumes for maximum impact.
+**ResumeMatch** is an ambitious AI-powered platform designed to help job seekers optimize their resumes for maximum impact.
 This project aims to combine natural language processing, semantic analysis, and real-time job market insights to give you a competitive advantage in your job search.

 > ⚠️ **Project Status**: This is an early-stage project currently under active development.
 Many features described below are planned for future releases.
 Check the [Roadmap](#️-roadmap) section to see what's available now vs. what's coming soon.

-### 💡 Why Resume Intelligence?
+### 💡 Why ResumeMatch?
 (Planned Features)

 - 🔒 **Privacy First**: All processing will happen locally on your machine.
 Your data will never leave your computer.
 - 🎯 **Precision Matching**: Advanced semantic analysis will go beyond simple keyword matching